aofoegbu/sql_querybuilder/replit.md

-# SQL Query Generator Application
+# SQL Report Generator Application

 ## Overview

-This is a full-stack SQL query generator application built with React (frontend) and Express (backend).
-The application provides an interactive interface for writing, executing, and managing SQL queries with features like schema browsing, query building, and results visualization.
-It's designed for water utility data management with sample tables for water meter readings, customer profiles, billing, and service locations.
+This is a comprehensive SQL Report Generator built with Python and Streamlit, providing a professional visual GUI for SQL query building, execution, and reporting.
+The application features an intuitive interface for writing SQL queries, executing them against PostgreSQL databases, and generating professional reports with data visualization.
+It's designed for water utility data management with comprehensive mock datasets including water meter readings, customer profiles, billing, and service locations.

 ## User Preferences